-Within school settings this document does not limit or remove staff powers to restrain pupils as outlined in Section 93 of the Education and Inspection Act 2006.
-However it does not authorise anything to be done in relation to a pupil which constitutes the giving of corporal punishment within the meaning of section 548 of the Education Act 1996.
+Within Moor First School this document does not limit or remove staff powers to restrain pupils as outlined in Section 93 of the Education and Inspection Act 2006.
+However. it does not authorise anything to be done in relation to a pupil which constitutes the giving of corporal punishment within the meaning of section 548 of the Education Act 1996.